rsimon/scala-force-layout/README.md

 # Scala Force Layout

-_Scala Force Layout_ is a force-directed graph layout implementation in Scala, based on a basic spring physics model.
-To a wide extent, this code is a port of the [Springy](http://getspringy.com/) JavaScript graph layout code by Dennis Hotson.
-But I'm working on including ideas from other libraries as well.
+_Scala Force Layout_ is a force-directed graph layout implementation in Scala, based on a spring physics model.
+To some extent, this code is a port of the [Springy](http://getspringy.com/) JavaScript graph layout code by Dennis Hotson.
+But it additionally uses the [Barnes-Hut](http://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation) algorithm to improve performance on bigger graphs.

 ![Scala Force Layout Example](http://github.com/rsimon/scala-force-layout/raw/master/scala-force-layout.png)